-If you ride hard, your gloves will make contact with the snow, the chairlift, trees, and even the sharp edges of your board during grabs.
+If you ride hard, your gloves will hit the snow, the chairlift, trees, and even the sharp edges of your board during grabs.
 All of that use can easily rip or tear gloves that don’t have a tough construction.

-I personally like the durability of leather gloves over other options.
+I like the durability of leather gloves over other options.
 Leather is a tough material that’s been used for thousands of years in glove design.
-It’s not as inherently waterproof as synthetic material, but it can last a long time even with steady use.
+It’s not as inherently waterproof as synthetic material, but it can last a long time, even with regular use.

 There are plenty of durable options that aren’t made of leather, but you should always look for strong, sturdy design elements specifically built to endure the demands of snowboarding.

 Snowboard gloves can either be synthetic or natural.
-Synthetic gloves are quite common.
-Many of the options you’ll find here are made completely out of synthetic materials.
+Synthetic gloves are pretty standard.
+Many of the options you’ll find here are made entirely out of synthetic materials.
 Natural materials, such as leather, can also be used in glove design as well.

-There are also some gloves that use both synthetic and natural materials to deliver the best of both worlds.
+Some gloves use both synthetic and natural materials to deliver the best of both worlds.

 Synthetic materials are typically cheaper and offer excellent protection from the water and wind.
-Gore-Tex, as mentioned above, is one of the top synthetic materials used in glove construction and other outdoor clothing as well.
+Gore-Tex, as mentioned above, is one of the top synthetic materials used in glove construction and other outdoor clothing.

 You may think that a glove is a glove, but there are plenty of different style options out there.
 The one you pick depends on how you like to ride and the conditions you find yourself in.